abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 Multiprocessor level optimization involves maximizing parallel execution within each multiprocessor on a device.
 The key to multiprocessor level optimization is to efficiently utilize the various functional units within a multiprocessor.
-For example ensure a sufficient number of resident warps, so that every clock cycle an instruction from a warp is ready for execution.
-This instruction can be another independent instruction of the same warp, exploiting :ref:`instruction level optimization<instruction-level parallelism>`, or more commonly an instruction of another warp, exploiting thread-level parallelism.
+For example, ensuring a sufficient number of resident warps, so that every clock cycle has an instruction from a warp is ready for execution.
+This instruction could either be another independent instruction of the same warp, which exploits :ref:`instruction level optimization <instruction-level parallelism>`, or more commonly an instruction of another warp, which exploits thread-level parallelism.

-In comparison, device level optimization focuses on the device as a whole, aiming to keep all multiprocessors busy by executing enough kernels concurrently.
-Both levels of optimization are crucial for achieving maximum performance.
-They work together to ensure efficient utilization of the resources of the GPU, from the individual multiprocessors to the device as a whole.
+On the other hand, device level optimization focuses on the device as a whole, aiming at keeping all multiprocessors busy by executing enough kernels concurrently.
+Both multiprocessor and device levels of optimization are crucial for achieving maximum performance.
+They work together to ensure efficient utilization of the GPU resources, ranging from individual multiprocessors to the device as a whole.

 .. _memory optimization: